Dr. Mohammed MoghadasianPrincipal Investigator

 Why is this work important?

 We have many years of experience in working with animal models of human heart disease to investigate the mechanisms of action of functional foods and other food products on exerting cardiovascular benefits in experimental animals.
 The studies in our laboratory will improve the scientific knowledge on functional foods and their benefits.
 Our lab research is very unique in that we are studying important functional foods; some of them are native to Manitoba, Canada.
-We are providing the vital pathological service to many researchers and our collaborators at St. Boniface Hospital research centre, Health Science Centre, Richardson Centre, Winnipeg, MB, Canada.
+We are providing the vital pathological service to many researchers and our collaborators at St. Boniface Hospital Research, and others.

-What techniques and equipments are used in this laboratory?
+What techniques and equipment are used in this laboratory?